Prudensy/Metrocar-Project/README.md

 - If we adopt a surge pricing strategy, what does the distribution of ride requests look like throughout the day?
 - Which part of our funnel has the lowest conversion rate, and how can we improve it?

-Tools: Python (Numpy, Pandas, Plotly, Dash), Google Colab, and SQL (Postgresql)
+Tools: Python (Numpy, Pandas, Plotly, Dash), Google Colab, and SQL (Postgresql).

+This project is a team effort consisting of 4 people (Jul 22 - Aug 2, 2024).